honzamach/ansible-role-warden-client/README.rst

 * **servers_monitored**

-  In case the target server is member of this group Nagios monitoring is automagically configured for the Syslog-ng system.
+  In case the target server is member of this group Nagios monitoring is automagically configured for the Warden client installation.

 * **servers_commonenv**

-  In case the target server is member of this group system status script is automagically configured for the Syslog-ng system.
+  In case the target server is member of this group system status script is automagically configured for the Warden client installation.

 Usage and customization